A Terra Firme está com novo endereço. Esperamos você.

 eat out

-Comer em um restaurante
+Comer em um

 I don't feel like cooking tonight.
 Let's eat out.